labviros/is-face-detection/README.md

 ## Streams :camera:

-A stream is a program that consumes messages with a specific topic, processes and publishes messages with another topics, so if another service wants to use the informations provided  by this service, it can simply subscribe for receive messages with the topic of interest.
+A stream is a program that consumes messages with a specific topic, processes them, and publishes messages in other topics, so if another service wants to use the informations provided by this service, it can simply subscribe to receive messages with the topic of interest.

 The python script responsible for the stream in the table below can be found in [`src/is_face_detector/stream.py`](https://github.com/labviros/is-face-detector/blob/master/src/is_face_detector/stream.py).